jldec/redwood-minimal-rsc/README.md

 ```

 ### ServerTimeButton
-A button that calls a server function to fetch the current time.
+A button that calls a server function to fetch the current time, or fetches from `/api/time` if the `callFetch` prop is set.
 ```tsx
 // src/app/pages/ServerTimeButton.tsx
 'use client'